If you search online for "wood chipper accidents" you'll learn just how important it is to follow safety precautions.

 Here are some ways to stay safe while using a chipper shredder.

 Feeding excessively large pieces of wood and debris into a chipper increases your risk of injury.

 The high speed of the wood chipper can cause materials to discharge backwards.
 Overloading the chipper with large bits of wood can cause larger materials to be ejected, resulting in blunt force trauma.

 Wearing loose clothing increases your risk of getting caught up in the chipper and pulled in.

 Wear tighter fitting clothes, and make sure you don't have any baggy cuffs, dangling jewelry, belts, straps, ties, or anything else that could get caught in the machine.

-Also, if you like to grow your hair long or sport the forever fashionable ZZ Top beard, it's a good idea to tie it up too.
+Also, if you sport long hair or a large-sized beard, it's a good idea to tie it up.
 Tuck hair in a hat and consider a beard net for your chin.

 Wear safety glasses to protect your eyes from small particles being thrown around by the blades.
 In addition, wear ear protection to protect your hearing while working around the high volume noise being produced by the chipper.